FredPraca/distributed_cbsg/README.md

 ## How to compile

-This paragraph describes what is needed to compile and how to compile.
+This paragraph describes what is needed to compile and how to compile under a Linux system.
+It has been tested with Ubuntu.

 ### Requirements